 Breathless with excitement, we begged the taxi driver to stop.
-With a sardonic smile, he pulled over.
+Smiling sardonically, he pulled over.

 “Do you think we can take pictures?” we asked.

-As we approached the fishermen they waved to us and we eagerly clambered over the rocks towards them.
+As we approached the fishermen they waved eagerly, so we clambered over the rocks towards them.

 The older of the two men, whose stilt was much shorter than the other, climbed down to greet us and took the crumpled notes from my extended hand.
 The other posed with his fishing line; a small fish dangling from the bottom of it.